 Throughout the ups and downs of Hollywood, Dolph has always stayed close to the Martial Arts: "Karate and physical fitness have kept me reasonably sane in a very tough and often spiritually empty business."
 After completing a grueling examination, Dolph was awarded his third degree black belt by the World Karate Organization in Tokyo.
 His other athletic accomplishments include being the captain of the Swedish National Karate Team and the individual champion of the Swedish, European and Australian Heavyweight Full Contact Divisions.
 In addition to his Karate expertise, Dolph was selected by the U.S. Olympic Committee to serve as the Team Leader of the U.S. Olympic Pentathlon Team during the 1996 Atlanta Games.

 After getting married, Dolph spent considerable time in Europe, raising his two daughters.
 In 2009, Dolph received a call from his old friend Sly Stallone: 'Yo, Dolph.
-I got this script…' He ended up co-starring opposite Stallone, Bruce Willis and Arnold Schwarzenegger in the box office hit, THE EXPENDABLES.
+I got this script…' He ended up co-starring opposite Stallone, Bruce Willis and Arnold Schwarzenegger in the box office hit, The Expendables.
 "It was terrific working with Sly again and he had created a very colorful character for me the picture," says Lundgren.
 "It also felt great to be back on the big screen again'.
-Soon, EXPENDABLES 2 followed and last year, Dolph reprised his role as comedic action-man Gunner Jensen in the highly anticipated EXPENDABLES 3, coming out in August.
+Soon, The Expendables 2 followed and this summer, Dolph reprised his role as comedic action-man Gunner Jensen in the highly anticipated The Expendables 3.
 This time featuring an even bigger star-studded cast, adding Mel Gibson, Wesley Snipes, Antonio Banderas and Harrison Ford to the worldwide action franchise.

-Dolph is currently producing and starring in SKIN TRADE, an action-thriller about human trafficking, that he also co-wrote.
-'This is a script I've had for seven years and I never though it was going to get made', says Dolph.
+Dolph has recently produced and starred in Skin Trade, an action-thriller about human trafficking, which he also co-wrote.
+'This is a script I've had for seven years and I never thought it was going to get made', says Dolph.
 'It's incredibly exciting to finally stand on the set and realize that it is actually happening.
 Especially working with actors like Ron Perlman, Peter Weller, Michael Jai White, Celina Jade and Thai martial arts legend Tony Jaa.'
+The film opens in May 2015.

 Dolph is also a founding member of 'Group of Eight' an off-Broadway theatre group started in the 90's.

-Shortly after ROCKY IV, Dolph released his workout video, MAXIMUM POTENTIAL.
-He is currently working on a fitness book for men: 'TRAIN LIKE AN ACTION STAR', which will be released this fall by Sky Horse Publishing in New York.
+Shortly after Rocky IV, Dolph released his workout video, Maximum Potential.
+He has also written a fitness book: Train Like An Action Star, which was released in 2014 by Sky Horse Publishing in New York.
 In addition to the book, Dolph is also developing a personalized organic brand of vitamins and supplements.

 He has two teenage daughters, Ida and Greta, who reside in Europe.
-Dolph is currently living in Los Angeles with his fiancée Jenny Sanderson, a Swedish artist and photographer.
+Dolph is currently living in Los Angeles with his fiancé Jenny Sanderson, a Swedish artist and photographer.